MLSA-SRM/Python-CLIK/README.md

 CLIK will automatically encrypt the file for you and generate your encryption key.
 Now you can either store the key locally or write it down for safekeeping.
 So now, your JSON file containing all your keys is ready for upload on your repository.
-## Adding/Subtracting Keys
+## Adding/Subtracting Keys:
-To add new keys to an existing json file, type the following commands in your console:
+To add new keys to an existing JSON file, type the following command in your console:
 <br>
 ### For Adding Keys:
 ```python